lspecian/chain-of-experts-sample/docs/architecture.md

 ## 3. Infrastructure Architecture (Terragrunt + Terraform Modules)

-Infrastructure is defined using Terraform modules and orchestrated using Terragrunt for better organization and DRY principles, supporting multi-cloud deployment (AWS primary, GCP optional).
+Infrastructure is defined using Terraform modules and orchestrated using Terragrunt for better organization and DRY principles, supporting cloud deployment on AWS (primary) and GCP (optional).

 -   **`infra/`**: Root directory for infrastructure as code.
     -   **`terraform/`**: Contains Terraform configurations.